mjhea0/flaskr-tdd/README.md

 }
 ```

-HERE

 ## Test

-Run you app, log in (user/pass = "admin"), post, log out.
+Run you app, log in (username/password = "admin"), post, log out.
 Then run your tests to ensure that they still pass.

 ## jQuery